 I put this driver through its paces this summer and was mightily impressed as I explained in more detail in my full review of the Mizuno ST-G 220 driver.

-Callaway have gone back to the future with their 2022 driver.
+Callaway went back to the future with their 2022 driver.
 The original Rogue was a big hit back in 2017 as Callaway first introduced Jailbreak Technology.
 Since then we’ve seen the Epic Flash, Mavrik and then there was the Epic 21.
 All were high quality drivers but they didn’t really capture the golf public’s imagination in the way the Rogue did, not least because of the colour schemes which were not to everyone’s taste.

-New for 2022, the Rogue is back only it’s new and improved.
+The Rogue is back only it’s new and improved.
 Callaway’s use of A.I. is the thing they hang their hat on and the brand have spent fortunes on research and development to come up with Flash Face and JailBreak.
 The Rogue ST (Speed Tuned) range has extended its use of A.I. to improve Flash Face for a higher launch and increased ball speed.

 The Rogue ST family features four models.
 Rogue ST Max, Rogue ST Max D, Rogue ST LS (low spin) and a new Rogue ST Triple Diamond LS, which is aimed at the higher standard player.